Introduction

 ./vendor/bin/typo3 extension:activate t3monitoringConfiguration:

-- Open Extension Configuration
+- Open the Extension Configuration

-- Define email recipients for reports
+- Define the email recipients for reports

 Step 3: Register Clients